 Mandatory reporters: What happens after I make a report?

-When Communities and Justice (DCJ) receives your report, we are required by law to make an assessment and determine whether the child or young person is actually at risk of significant harm.
+When the Department of Communities and Justice (DCJ) receives your report, we are required by law to make an assessment and determine whether the child or young person is actually at risk of significant harm.

 The information you provide in a report will inform what further action is needed.
 Other considerations include the child or family history held by DCJ.

 Talking to the child, their family and others

 We assess all reports to determine the most appropriate action to ensure the safety, welfare and wellbeing of the child or young person.
 This might involve talking to the child or young person, their family or other important people in their life (such as relatives, teachers or child carers), or talking to people who work with the child or young person,or their family (such as counsellors, health professionals or family support workers).